 New Research Shows Blue Light Can “Reset Our Internal Clocks” – The Blue Light Circadian Rhythm

-The retina is a sensory membrane situated at the back of the eye, and is responsible for converting light into neural signals for your brain to process.
+The retina is a sensory membrane at the back of the eye.
+The retina is responsible for converting light into neural signals for your brain to process.

 The danger of artificial blue light

-“We are continuously exposed to artificial light, whether from screen time, spending the day indoors or staying awake late at night,” says Sachin Panda, senior author of the study.
+“We are continuously exposed to artificial light, whether from screen time, spending the day indoors or staying awake at night,” says Sachin Panda, senior author of the study.
 “This lifestyle causes disruptions to our circadian rhythms and has deleterious consequences on health.”